w3c-ccg/traceability-vocab/DEVELOPMENT.md

 ## Generating Proofs

-New credentials can be added to the vocabulary by adding a new file inside `/docs/openapi/components/schemas/credentials/` with an issuer `did:key:z6MktiSzqF9kqwdU8VkdBKx56EYzXfpgnNPUAGznpicNiWfn`.
-From there you can goto the `/packages/traceability-schemas/scripts/` directory and run `node regenerate.js`.
-This will generate a proof for credentials without a proof or otherwise fail to validate because of a broken proof.
+New credentials can be added to the vocabulary by adding a new file inside `/docs/openapi/components/schemas/credentials/` with issuer `did:key:z6MktiSzqF9kqwdU8VkdBKx56EYzXfpgnNPUAGznpicNiWfn`.
+From there you can go to the `/packages/traceability-schemas/scripts/` directory and run `node regenerate.js`.
+This will generate a proof for credentials without a proof, or fail to validate because of a broken proof.